dueca/dueca/doc/repository.md

 at the Aerospace Engineering department of the Delft University of Techology, the place where DUECA was created.
 However, it might offer some inspiration to others who want to organise their software repositories for DUECA projects.
-It is currently (2022) a work in progress, since we are just transitioning from old CVS-based projects to git+CMake based projects.
+It is currently (2024) a work in progress, and we have transitioned our relevant old CVS-based projects to git+CMake based projects.

 ## Facilitating module borrowing